feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 95 "Politiek Verslag van de Residentie Batavia van het jaar 1872,1873", Batavia, no. 18, Arsip Nasional, Jakarta.
 102

 general and local regulations, inspections and orders.9© It should be noted that in keeping peace and order in their community, the Chinese officers had no police authority, and were not competent to handle crimes,97 a situation which does not correspond to James Rush's description of powerful Chinese officers in other parts of Java.
 According to Rush, the Chinese Council maintained a separate police force to investigate crimes involving Chinese, and to pursue those who sought to avoid government taxes and monopolies.
-Furthermore, he observed that the Chinese officers were authorized to inspect the warehouses, shops, depots, homes and other property of Chinese and other non-European suspects.98 As Rush does not refer in his account to any sources, either Dutch archives or printed indigenous materials, | contend that he exaggerates the power of the Chinese officers.
+Furthermore, he observed that the Chinese officers were authorized to inspect the warehouses, shops, depots, homes and other property of Chinese and other non-European suspects.98 As Rush does not refer in his account to any sources, either Dutch archives or printed indigenous materials, I contend that he exaggerates the power of the Chinese officers.
 My sources, particularly those derived from the local level, give a different impression.

 The Chinese major of Batavia was very cautious in his relations with the Resident when dealing with the family affairs of his people, let alone using the police powers described by Rush to deal with crimes and tax violators.
 This is evident from the cases of two Chinese wives who forwarded complaints to the Chinese major about their husbands.
 These wives were sent back to their parents' homes, but the husbands did not mention divorces.
 To the peranakan Chinese family tradition, the case demonstrates that the husbands neglected their duties, which meant they were disrespectful towards the wives' families.
 The complaints were brought separately to the Chinese major who, in order to settle the dispute, wrote to the Resident of